Buying Goods and Services

-The existence of the European Single Market gives consumers access to a wide range of products and services at competitive prices.
-European consumer rights legislation provides a set of rules to protect consumers across Europe when buying goods and services.
+The European Single Market gives consumers access to a wide range of products and services at competitive prices while European consumer rights legislation ensures protection for consumers when buying goods and services across Europe.

 - Comply with the description given by the seller and possess the qualities of the product which the seller has held out to the consumer as a sample or model.